 The aerial platform

 In 2006, we have acquired and fully equipped a light aircraft for airborne measurements of turbulent fluxes.
-The aerial platform, which was developed for the EU-FP5 RECAB-project, is based on the certified aircraft Sky Arrow ERA (Environmental Research Aircraft), equipped with sensors to measure three-dimensional wind and turbulence together with gas concentrations and other atmospheric parameters at high frequency.
-For more information on the aerial platform, visit our Airborn Facilities page.
+The aerial platform, which was developed for the EU-FP5 RECAB-project, is based on the certified aircraft Sky Arrow ERA (Environmental Research Aircraft), equipped with sensors to measure threedimensional wind and turbulence together with gas concentrations and other atmospheric parameters at high frequency.
+For more information about the aerial platform, visit our Airborne Facilities page.

 Monitoring rural carbon dioxide sinks and sources